jian-shu-lab/hPlacenta-architecture/Imputation/README.md

 - Specifically, for each of all 1,002 genes in the STARmap data, we performed an intermediate mapping to align each STARmap cell with the nearest neighbors in reference single-cell dataset.
 This step is used to find the best neighborhood parameter. `intermediate_mapping.py`

 ### Final imputation
-- For every cell, we calculated each gene’s imputed expression level as the weighted average of the gene’s expression across the associated set of scRNA-seq atlas cells, where weights were proportional to the reciprocol of distances: `final_mapping.py`
+- For every cell, we calculated each gene’s imputed expression level as the weighted average of the gene’s expression across the associated set of scRNA-seq atlas cells, where weights were proportional to the reciprocol of distances: `final_mapping.py`.
+The same imputation strategy was applied to ATAC-seq-derived profiles, including DORC scores and gene activities.

 ### Visualization
 - Visualize imputation results and observed STARmap data for user-defined genes side-by-side: `visualize_imputation_results.py`